uber/neuropod/README.md

 [Neuropod](https://github.com/uber/neuropod) is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python.
 Neuropod makes it easy for researchers to build models in a framework of their choosing while also simplifying productionization of these models.

-It currently supports TensorFlow, PyTorch, TorchScript, and Keras.
+It currently supports TensorFlow, PyTorch, TorchScript, Keras and [Ludwig](http://ludwig.ai).

 ## Why use Neuropod?